joemphilips/docker-lnd-handson/2-BOLTZ.md

 Unfortunately I could not find any convenient way to create HTLC spending TX from CLI, So I created a small cli by myself, using low-level api of [NBitcoin](https://github.com/MetacoSA/NBitcoin)

-[Here's the repository](https://github.com/joemphilips/HTLCSpendTxCreator) You can run by following command but please make sure do two things before running.
+[Here's the repository](https://github.com/joemphilips/HTLCSpendTxCreator) You can run by following command but please make sure to do two things before running.
 1. I haven't done anoything malicious in the codebase.
 2. You have installed [dotnet sdk 5](https://dotnet.microsoft.com/download/dotnet/5.0)